ganelson/inform/resources/Documentation/Writing with Inform.md

 As a first example, this section will create a sort of examine-this hyperlink: one where clicking on the link causes something in the room to be examined.
 Of course, the built-in system can already imitate this, more or less:

 	Professor Chromo's Paint Machine is in the Laboratory.
-"The sinister machine hums, just waiting for someone to press the [link examine-me rule]big red button[end link]."
+"The sinister machine hums, just waiting for someone to press the [link to follow examine-me rule]big red button[end link]."

 	The big red button is part of the Paint Machine.
 "So shiny!";